olegkrivtsov/using-zf3-book-samples/README.md

 ## Blog

-This sample is based on the *Hello World* sample and shows how to:
+This sample is based on the *Hello World* sample and it shows how to:

  * Integrate your web site with Doctrine library
  * Initialize database schema